On correlation functions for the open XXZ chain with non-longitudinal boundary fields : the case with a constraint: Conclusion and Outlooks

 As in \cite{NicT22}, we had here to restrict our study to the class of local operators which satisfy the constraint \eqref{cond-mat-el}.
 If this constraint is not satisfied, the action of the corresponding local operator on generalized Bethe states is expressed in terms of generalized Bethe states with a different numbers of $B$-operators and a shifted gauge parameter, see \eqref{act-boundary}.
 The problem is that Proposition~\ref{prop-ABA-SoV} does not enable us to re-express such generalized Bethe states in a simple way in terms of separate states.
 In other words, we do not know how to compute the resulting scalar products in a compact way after the action.
 It would be highly desirable, for the consideration of interesting physical correlation functions, to be able to understand how to overcome this difficulty.

 Another interesting question concerns the validity of the conjecture of \cite{NepR03,NepR04}, on which we relied to formulate our results.
 An analytical proof of this conjecture is still missing, so that the question remains whether it indeed holds for all ranges of boundary parameters satisfying the constraint.
-Also, an interesting question would be to identify precisely the ground state for the different values of the four independent boundary parameters appearing in the Bethe equations: identify in particular the boundary roots that are involved in its description, and discuss the resulting phase diagram.
+Also, an interesting question would be to identify precisely the fine structure of the ground state for the different values of the four independent boundary parameters appearing in the Bethe equations: identify in particular the boundary roots that are involved in its description, and discuss the resulting phase diagram.
+Such a proper and precise analysis of the ground state can a priori be done as in \cite{GriDT19} for the diagonal case, but it is more involved since there are much more different cases to distinguish.

 Finally, the question of an analytical computation of the correlation functions for completely generic boundary fields, i.e. not satisfying the constraint \eqref{BC1}, still remains widely open.
 The difficulty comes from the actual description of the spectrum in terms of an inhomogeneous $TQ$-equation as in \eqref{inhom-TQ}, which does not lead to a simple description of the ground state in terms of well-organized Bethe roots as in the homogeneous case \eqref{hom-TQ}.
 To overcome this problem, it would be necessary either to understand how to deal with such kind of equations within the analytical framework of the correlation functions, or to find an alternative, more convenient, description of the spectrum, maybe in terms of a homogenous $TQ$-equation with non-polynomial $Q$-solutions.